Wachendorfia: Taxonomy

 The first description of a species of butterfly-lily was already published in 1700 by the English botanist Leonard Plukenet in his book Almagesti botanici mantissa.
 He named it Erythrobulbus.
 The description was probably based on a collection of W. thyrsiflora made by Henrik Bernard Oldenland between 1689 and 1697.
 In 1739, Johann Philipp Breyne described and illustrated what is undoubtedly a Wachendorfia, giving it the name Asphodelus latifolius in his book Prodromus fasciculi rariorum plantarum, but these names predate the start of Linnaean taxonomy in 1753 and are therefore invalid.
 Johannes Burman described both W. thyrsiflora and W. paniculata in his monography of the genus Wachendorfia in 1757.
 Pehr Löfling had already assigned the name Wachendorfia to a genus in the Commelinaceae, but his work was published only two years after his death in 1756 by Linnaeus, and therefore, Burman's name has priority, and Löfling's homonym was replaced by Callisia.

-Carl Peter Thunberg, who visited the Cape from 1772 to 1775, collected additional specimens of Wachendorfia and Carl Linnaeus the Younger described some of these as W. graminifolia in 1781.
-Thunberg renamed the specimens described by Linnaeus the Younger (in 1781), creating the invalid name W. graminea.
+Carl Peter Thunberg, who visited the Cape from 1772 to 1775, collected additional specimens of Wachendorfia, and Carl Linnaeus the Younger described some of these as W. graminifolia in 1781.
+Thunberg renamed the specimens described by Linnaeus, creating the invalid name W. graminea.
 Richard Anthony Salisbury created the names W. elata, W. humilis, W. pallida and W. brevifolia.
-Thunberg distinguished W. hirsuta and W. tenella, both in his book Flora Capensis - sistens plantas promontorii Bonæ Spei Africes - secundum systema sexuale emendatum of 1811.
+Thunberg distinguished W. hirsuta and W. tenella, both in his 1811 book Flora Capensis - sistens plantas promontorii Bonæ Spei Africes - secundum systema sexuale emendatum.
 William Herbert distinguished W. paniculata var. β in Curtis's Botanical Magazine vol. 53 in 1826, which was raised to the status of species by Robert Sweet, who called it W. herbertii.
 In 1829, Karel Bořivoj Presl described Pedilonia violacea.
 Friedrich Wilhelm Klatt described Babiana multiflora in 1882.
-Winsome Fanny Barker described in 1949, W. brachyandra and W. parviflora (a later synonym of W. multiflora).
-In their 1992 revision of the genus Wachendorfia, Nick Helme and Hans Peter Linder conclude that four species can be distinguished, W. thyrsiflora, W. paniculata, W. brachyandra and W. parviflora.
+In 1949, Winsome Fanny Barker described W. brachyandra and W. parviflora (a later synonym of W. multiflora).

+In their 1992 revision of the genus Wachendorfia, Nick Helme and Hans Peter Linder conclude that four species can be distinguished: W. thyrsiflora, W. paniculata, W. brachyandra and W. parviflora.
 John Manning and Peter Goldblatt recognised in 2000 that Babiana multiflora should be assigned to the genus Wachendorfia and so create the new combination W. multiflora.
 It has priority over its synonym W. parviflora because the original combination was published earlier.
 W. elata is a synonym of W. thyrsiflora, and all others should be treated as synonyms for W. paniculata, a very variable species, which shows a continuous intergrading of characters.